nu-tech-ethics/winter2021/pages/_assignments/identity02.md

 2. Then answer *ONE* of the following questions:
    * What are your general reactions to this philosophical perspective?
 Feel free to discuss your thoughts on its merits, its limitations, or both.
    * Describe a time when the philosophical perspective you just selected was used to defend an idea or practice that you fundamentally disagree with.

+When you're done, paste your response from the Google Doc into the <a href="https://canvas.northwestern.edu/courses/130544/assignments/846197">Canvas Assignment</a>.